INTO-CPS-Association/DTaaS/README.md

 # Motivation

 Website for Digital Twin as a Service (DTaaS) software.
 This software shall be used for creating a Digital Twin support platform for SMEs.
-A brief overview of the software is available in [this presentation](docs/DTaaS-overview.pdf).
+A brief overview of the software is available in [this presentation](docs/DTaaS-overview.pdf) and [recorded video](https://www.dropbox.com/s/mgxxf5chp9b130x/DTaaS%20presentation%20and%20brainstorming-20230317.mp4?dl=1).

 This is a mono repo containing code for both the client (web browser) and server code.